MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 To enable resource recommendations, follow these steps.

 1. Sign in to Microsoft Dynamics 365 Project Operations.
-1. Ensure you're using Project Operations version _4.91.0.X_ or above, since this feature is only available from this version onwards.
-Project Operations version _4.103.0.X_ or above provides multi-factor recommendations, while older versions up to _4.91.0.X_ only provide single factor (Relevant Past Experience) recommendations.
+1. Ensure you're using Project Operations version _4.91.0.X_ or later.
+This feature is only available from this version onward.
+Project Operations version _4.103.0.X_ or later provides multi-factor recommendations, while versions prior to _4.91.0.X_ only provide single factor (Relevant Past Experience) recommendations.
 2. On the left navigation, change the area to **Settings**.
 1. In the **General** section, select **Parameters**.
 1. A list of organization units should appear.
 Double-tap (or double-click) the **Organization Units** row for the columns that aren't links.